yilundu/model_based_planning_ebm/README.md

-Preliminary (uncleaned code) for Model Based Planning with Energy Based Models
+Code for Model Based Planning with Energy Based Models

 Command for training on continual reacher environment: